 I learned about the corralás barely four months ago, while reading the regional newspaper, and immediately included them on my list of places to visit during my last trip back home.
 Let me tell you more about it…

 •I have NOT been paid for writing it.

 •I have NOT received any other form of compensation (free products or services) in exchange.

 I had never heard that word before reading that article, and neither had anyone I spoke to.
 Corralás are rural constructions made of stone that were used in the past by Torrequemada locals to shelter and breed pigs.

 Seeing one single corralá may not sound particularly interesting.
 What makes this place special is that Torrequemada – a village with a population of about 600 – is home to around 400 corralás.
-This gives a good indication of how dependant on pigs people in rural Extremadura were.
+This gives a good indication of how dependent on pigs people in rural Extremadura were.

 The corralás are located in an area of the local dehesa known as ‘El Prao’.
-The landowner was the local authority, and people could apply for permission to either simply use the facilities, or to build their own corralás.
+The landowner was the local authority and people could apply for permission to either simply use the facilities, or to build their own corralás.
 In this sense, there are two types – communal and private.
-The communal ones belong to the local authorities and were shared by those without the means to build their own, while the private ones were used only by the person or family who built it.
+The communal ones belong to the local authorities and were shared by those without the means to build their own, while the private ones were used only by the person or family who built them.
 There is no official register of who built or used what, as written contracts were inexistent.
-Everything was agreed verbally.
+Everything was agreed upon verbally.

 Visiting the corralás